smguilia/overview-1/feedback.md

 ## Providing a content update with a pull request
 {: #feedback-pr}

-You can submit suggested changes to any documentation page by using the **Edit Topic** link on each page.
+You can submit suggested changes to any documentation page by using the **Edit topic** link on each page.
 By following that link and editing the page, you can submit updates in a pull request for the content team to review and merge.

 Complete the following process to submit a pull request to the content team:

-1. Click **Edit Topic** on the page that you want to update.
+1. Click **Edit topic** on the page that you want to update.
 2. Click the **Edit this file** icon.
 3. Update the file in the WYSIWYG editor.
 4. Scroll to the end of the page and enter a brief description about your change.
 The extended description is optional.